“I will not live long enough to fully appreciate what is on my property”

 Recently my husband and I started clearing a cedar grove which exposed a new area that had not been searched previously.
 There was so much beautiful flint, with several pieces showing signs of being shaped into tools.
 I sent a photo to Tom and invited him to come to San Marcos to walk the property with me and hopefully explain how these deposits were formed.

-I first met Patty earlier this year as I was preparing to lead a geology walk on her property for a training class site visit.
+I first met Patty in September 2018 as I was preparing to lead a geology walk on her property for a training class site visit.
 She showed me her extensive rock collection and asked me about how they were made and what created the unusual shapes.
 Patty and I share a love of rocks.
-Recently She asked me if I wanted to explore an area that was just exposed after clearing the cedar trees.
-I quickly accepted.
-We spent several hours walking her property, making new finds and looking at all of the interesting rocks she collected over the past 10 years.
-Patty agreed to collaborate with me on an article for the newsletter.
+In December, she invited me to explore an area that was just exposed after clearing the cedar trees.
+After I accepted, Patty agreed to collaborate on an article for the newsletter.
 I could help her understand the formation of flint, its importance in San Marcos and also share this information with the Chapter.

 The abundant natural resources in eastern Hays County sustained populations for thousands of years at what is now known as Spring Lake.
 A key resource was flint.
 Flint was used to fabricate a wide variety of stone projectiles, points, scrapers, knives and other tools.
 It is not known if the flint on Patty’s property was quarried by these indigenous peoples.
 I think it is likely because its location is only a short hike from the springs.
-Another notable location is the famous Georgetown flint in Williamson county.
+Another notable location is the famous Georgetown flint in Williamson County.
 Georgetown flint is the name given to an unusually good chert variety that occurs along the eastern fringe of the Edwards Plateau.
 Numerous artifacts include large and especially thin bifaces which were made from this material.
-Some of these tools were found hundreds of miles from the quarry.
 It is noted that flint deposits in Hays County are regarded as a ‘close cousin’ to Georgetown flint.
-Information on Georgetown flint was extracted from this interesting article, which can be viewed at this LINK:
+Information on Georgetown flint was extracted from an interesting article at this LINK.